eclipsesource/tabris-decorators/doc/data-binding.md

 If the properties involved are decorated by `@property` or `@bind`, this will happen automatically.
 However, if either property type is an [advanced type](http://www.typescriptlang.org/docs/handbook/advanced-types.html) or an interface, this is not possible and the binding will fail as a precaution.
 To fix this you need to set the typeGuard parameter of `@property`/`@bind` to a function that performs the type check explicitly.

 If the properties involved are not decorated by `@property` or `@bind` they are expected to perform the type check in the setter.
 While that is not enforced, all widgets built directly in to Tabris.js behave like this.
+If you need to perform explicit type checks in your code you may want to make use of the `checkType` function exported by `tabris-decorators`.